 - Earn a minimum grade of B in all courses taken for honors credit

 - Present at least once at an approved undergraduate research conference or symposium

 Honors Course Proposal

 To earn honors credits for a course, students must submit an Honors Course Proposal that details an Honors Project to be undertaken in addition to regular course requirements.
 This proposal must be approved by both the course instructor and the Honors Committee.
-The course proposal form will be available for download soon.
-For questions please contact Trevor Kearns, Honors Program Coordinator, firstname.lastname@example.org.
+The course proposal form is available on the Honors Courses page (next tab).
+For questions please contact Trevor Kearns, Honors Program Coordinator, email@example.com.

 The Honors Capstone Course

 This 4-credit course, which aims to consolidate the advanced techniques and knowledge honors students have acquired, is interdisciplinary in nature and has a special prerequisite: students must have completed 6 honors credits to enroll in it.
 The course will focus on more advanced approaches to academic scholarship.

 The UMass Honors Seminar fulfills the capstone requirement.

 Undergraduate Research Symposium

 All Greenfield Community College Honors Scholars are expected to present at an approved undergraduate research conference or symposium at least once.
 The Greenfield Community College Research Symposium and Massachusetts Statewide Undergraduate Research Conference are preapproved forums for presentation.
 Other conferences and forums need prior approval by the Honors Scholar Project Coordinator.